 Another main attraction of Dead or Alive 4 is the fighting arenas.
 Not only are they exquisite in design but they are also made of multi-layer environment in which players could fall onto.
 So let’s say you start at the mountain top.
 You push your opponent out the edge and falls onto a second plain.
 He gets up and you hit him with a special combo and falls off again to another level below.
 Basically, he keeps falling off until he reaches the icy abyss.
 That’s the concept behind interactive multi-layer environment.
 In Dead or Alive 4, you can do more than thrust your opponent to the last ground.
 You can now smash your foes into glass window, fruit stand, kick them down a flight of stairs, or straight into traffic.
 These are a small sample of the interactive environments you can expect in Dead or Alive 4.
 These surroundings are not there just for the visual enhancements; these settings are there with a purpose.
 Dead or Alive 4 has several modes to choose from, but more often than not, you’ll be playing the story mode, tag team battle, and online mode the most.
 In the story mode, you tackle your way through eight rounds of one-on-one fighting.
 You’ll get a different ending for each character you use to beat the game.
 The nice part of the story mode is that you get to unlock the hidden characters as well as everybody’s costumes, which some characters have up to 10 outfits!

-We had a great time unlocking the secret content, but it would’ve been nice if the story mode went deeper with each character’s history such as their relationship between each other and to learn more about their disturbing background.
-The greatest asset that makes Dead or Alive 4 such a hot game is the online mode.
+We had a great time unlocking the secret content, but it would’ve been nice if the story mode went deeper with each character’s history, exploring their relationship between each other and to learn more about their disturbing background.
+So far, the greatest asset that makes Dead or Alive 4 such an awesome fighter is its online mode.
 This is where the heart of the action is!
 You’ve got a long list of variants that you can play online including Kumite, where you (as a host) take on foes successively whether you win or lose.
-The number of participants allowed in a single lobby has now reached a capacity of 16.
+The number of participants allowed in a single lobby has now reached an astounding capacity of 16!
 That’s a lot of waiting going on!
 Fortunately you can reduce the period it takes to kill time by limiting the rounds of a match to three.
-So far, our online experience has been relatively fun.
-We haven’t seen any lag in loading except some occasional hiccups between matches overseas.
+Needless to say, our online experience has been relatively fun.
+We haven’t seen any lag in loading except some occasional hiccups when playing between matches overseas.
 Graphically, the game is just an amazing feat, from the detailed composition of each character to the vivid textures of the environments.
-There are so many things you want to look at but you hardly have the time.
+There are also many other visuals you want to look at but you hardly have the time.
 The animation is filled with so much life that you could’ve mistaken it for a blockbuster movie.
 Everything is so razor-sharp it’s surreal!

 To top off the incredible graphics are the great sound effects.
 The game has a way of making you believe that every hit you dish out has very painful impact such as smashing a character into a wall, for example.
 You could just feel bones crushing.
 Tecmo, the developer, really put a heavy emphasis on punches and kicks that create an image of physical force to the action.
 The game’s voice-over works are great, too!
 The Japanese actors fit their parts well and this aspect gives Dead or Alive 4 a native touch to it.
 In terms of music, the game has an upbeat flavor and features incredible soundtracks for several characters we know.
 And who could forget that Aerosmith’s theme?
 It’s still part of the game’s introduction.
 Dead or Alive 4 is truly an awesome fighting game no matter how you look at it.
 It may have a few technical flaws like unbalanced AI and occasional hanging online but they can be forgivable.
 Those who are new to the Dead or Alive series would have a difficult time adjusting themselves to the combat system here.
 At normal setting, the computer plays pretty cheap.
 But a little practice will get you up to speed.
 Tecmo’s slight tweaks to the fighting engine make this one smoother, faster, and more dynamic than any of the Dead or Alive games in the past.
 The announcement of delays is very frustrating, but because of the incredible efforts put into this title, the waiting part has certainly been worthwhile.
 If you’re looking for a high caliber fighting game that delivers great visuals and solid online experience, this is the best one yet.